tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 `get_size` is public, so any code can call it.

 Importantly, we do *not* provide a [[setter]] for `size`.
 A `size` setter doesn't make sense for this particular class: the user should *not* be able to change the size whenever they want.
-It should only be changed by `double_list` in the appropriate circumstances.
+The size is only changed by `double_list` when new values are added.

-This idea of making data private is called [[information hiding]].
+The idea of intentionally making data private is called [[information hiding]].
 We intentionally hide details of the implementation so that the programmer doesn't have to worry about them, and can't mess them up.
-Experience has shown that [[information hiding]] is a useful technique for building large and complex programs.
+Experience has shown that [[information hiding]] is a useful technique when building large and complex programs.

-There is no [[getter]] or [[setter]] for `arr`.
+There is no [[getter]] or [[setter]] for the `arr` pointer.
 Instead, we provide [[getter|getters]] and [[setter|setters]] to access its individual elements:

 ```cpp
 int get(int i) const